jdeschamps/EMU-guide/uiproperty.md

 1. The actual value of a state
 2. The name of a state
 3. The index of a state

+To avoid collision, the methods MultiStateUIProperty::setUIpropertyValueByState or MultiStateUIProperty::setUIpropertyValueByStateIndex can be called to specifically set the value using the state name or the state index.

 Querying the index or the state name can be done as follow: